Egypt–Russia relations: After the removal of Mohamed Morsi from office

 Relations between the two countries improved even further following the removal of Mohamed Morsi from office in July 2013.
 Both countries have since then worked closely to strengthen military and trade ties, among other aspects of bilateral cooperation.
 From 2009 to 2018, Russia accounted for 31% of Egypt's imports of major weapons.

 In November 2013, Egypt's then Defense Minister Abdel Fattah al-Sisi and Foreign Minister Nabil Fahmy met with their Russian counterparts, Defense Minister Sergei Shoigu and Foreign Minister Sergey Lavrov who were on a visit to Cairo.
 Fahmy stated that Egypt wished to return to Soviet-level relations with Russia, and Shoigu hinted that there may be military cooperation between the Russian and Egyptian navies and air forces.
+Badr Abdelatty, an Egyptian foreign ministry spokesman, stated that Egypt was seeking to increase the independence of its foreign policy.
 It was the first meeting of its kind since the Soviet era.

 Since then, Egyptian and Russian leaders have exchanged two rounds of four-way visits in both Cairo and Moscow.
 Sisi went to Russia twice in 2014: in February, when he was still Egypt's defense minister, and in August after his election as president.
 The February meeting was Sisi's first visit abroad following Mohamed Morsi's removal, during which Russian president Vladimir Putin offered him Russia's backing in his race for the presidency of Egypt before Sisi even officially announced his campaign.

 Sisi made his second visit on August 12 at the Black Sea resort of Sochi, and it was his first to a non-Arab or African country since his inauguration as president two months earlier.
 During the visit, both him and Putin agreed on boosting bilateral cooperation between the two countries.
 Putin promised to speed up arms sales to Egypt.
 "We are actively developing our military and technological cooperation," Putin told Sisi.
 He added that a corresponding protocol was signed in March and that weapons are being delivered to Egypt.